DZakh/rescript-json-schema/README.md

 ### Decoding validated data

-If you have data that you're 100% sure is valid, you can decode it to ReScript structure.
+If you have data that you're 100% sure is valid, you can construct it to ReScript value.
 This operation doesn't have any checks and is only needed for mapping.

 ```rescript
 let data = Js.Json.parseExn(`{